You can start sizing the system by asking these questions:

 - Water/Oil Separator (WOS & WCL) Series uses oil attracting (oleophilic) media that separates the oil and floats it to the surface where an oil skimmer sends the oil to a decanter for easy removal.

-If you don't have access to a sanitary sewer, you will then need a closed loop system that removes constituents so the water is recycled for pressure washing.
+If you don't have access to a sanitary sewer, you will then need a closed loop system that removes contaminates so the water is recycled for pressure washing.

 It all depends on the system.
 Water oil separators require the least amount of maintenance as only one pump is involved, whereas mechanical filtration requires more (additional pumps, media filters, slide valves, pH/orp meters, and timers).
 Biological treatment is also a low maintenance system.
-Standard pump maintenance and coalescing media cleaning, which is necessary in all systems except the ECF, is all that is required.
+Standard pump maintenance and coalescing media cleaning is all that is required.

 Odor can be handled a few different ways.